Predictions are educated guesses about things that come later on in a text.

 Next lesson: Essay Writing process

 Also, if you have any knowledge about literature, you’ll be aware of a mystery novel’s basic layout.
 So you may well be able to predict who’ll be doing something in some story.
 You may also know how a story may end simply based on general knowledge about literature.

 And when you read more and more, the more likely you are to gain a more general knowledge of literature in general.
 So you may very well be able to come up with more predictions as you read more.

-Now, one specific way that you might find textual support for prediction is with foreshadowing, and foreshadowing is when the author hints at something that will occur later in the plot.
+There’s a specific way that allows you to find textual support for predictions.
+This happens with foreshadowing when an author will be hinting at things that will happen later on in the plot.

-So, if you have a character who is going through a tough time, and then they see storm clouds on the horizon, or someone mentions a storm might be coming, then that may be the author’s way of hinting that something bad is coming, or danger is approaching.
+Now, if we have a character that’s going through some tough time, and they’re seeing a storm cloud on the horizon, or when somebody is mentioning that a storm might be on, then the author might be hinting that a bad thing is about to happen, or that danger is on the way.

 Sometimes, however, foreshadowing can be much more direct.
 In Romeo and Juliet, for example.
 They were talking about that they would prefer to die than to live without each other.
 This was the way William Shakespeare hinted that, at the end, when the couple was thinking they would have to live without each other, they ended up killing themselves instead of living without each other.

 Then there are times that foreshadowing will come in the shape of a fortune teller.
 Many stories include fortune-tellers or somebody who happens to predict someone’s fortune.
 They may be telling their future even when they’re not labeled fortune tellers, but they’ll be saying exactly what will happen later on.
 Then, later on, you’ll see that that’s exactly how the plot will unfold.